 To view anomaly charts:

-- Select Anomalies.
+- On the main Navigation panel, click Anomalies.
 The All Anoboards page is displayed.

-- Click the Anomalies tile which you want to view.
+- Click the Anomalies tile you want to view.

 - Scroll down to Anomalies.
 By default, all anomalies for the last hour are shown.

 - To change the Time Range, in the Time Range dropdown list, select a time range, either one of the Last n range values or Custom to open the date and time picker dialog box.